networknt/light-doc/content/en/tutorial/rest/openapi/database/_index.md

 Also, for large-scale microservices deployment, it is seldom dealing with the database directly from your service.
 Chances are your service is working with in-memory cache or in-memory data grid or some No-SQL database directly.
 For service to service orchestration, you might take a look at the [light-eventuate-4j][] to adopt Event Sourcing and CQRS as your architecture pattern.

 In this tutorial, we will walk through the following steps with Oracle/Postgres/Mysql for light-rest-4j framework.
 If you use light-graphql-4j or light-hybrid-4j frameworks, the steps will be somewhat different, but the concept is the same.
-Please note, the specification we use in this tutorial is based on OpenAPI 3.0 which is migrated from the Swagger 2.0.
+Please note, the specification we use in this tutorial is based on OpenAPI 3.0, which is migrated from the Swagger 2.0.

+* How to use [HikariCP](https://github.com/brettwooldridge/HikariCP) for JDBC connection pool.
-* How to set up the database connection pool
+* How to initialize database connection pool and plug it into light-4j startup hooks.
-* How to connect to the database instance
+* How to connect to the database instance.
-* How to do query database tables
+* How to do query database tables.
-* How to update database tables
+* How to update database tables.
+* How to performance test API application with wrk.

-This tutorial shows how to use the SQL database in your microservices based on light-4j frameworks.
+This tutorial shows how to use the SQL database in your microservices-based on light-4j frameworks.

 * [Environment preparation][]